klovae/npr-podcast-finder/README.md

-# npr-podcast-finder
+# podcast-finder
-Command-line program to help listeners locate podcasts by subject, location, and recently updated
+A command-line program to help listeners find new podcasts produced by NPR and NPR-affiliated stations.
+Browse categories, get podcast descriptions, and view most recent episodes.